GenomicsAotearoa/hts_workshop_mpi/docs/level2/23_assembly_flye.md

 1. `Canu` ([Koren *et al.*, 2017](http://www.genome.org/cgi/doi/10.1101/gr.215087.116))
 1. `raven` ([Vaser *et al.*, 2021](https://doi.org/10.1038/s43588-021-00073-4))

 A recent comparison of assembly tools was published by [Wick & Holt (2021)](https://doi.org/10.12688/f1000research.21782.4) tests some of the options listed above along with several other tools.
 Their manuscript is a 'living paper', which has been updated several times as new versions of each tool are released.
-Different assemblers have risen to the top at different time points, so this is very much still an evolving field and it is difficult to say which assembler is the 'best'.
+Different assemblers have risen to the top at different time points, so this is very much still an evolving field, and it is difficult to say which assembler is the 'best'.

 In practice, there are sometimes particular cases where a tool will not be compatible with your data, so it is helpful to be aware of several tools so that you have options if assembly proves problematic for a particular sample.